lubeskih/enigma-emulator/docs/EOFM.md

 - [Other Enigma Simulators](#other-enigmas)
 - [References](#references)
 - [Dedications](#dedications)

+> NOTE: If you are confused from some parts of this manual, please write me an email at: lubeskih@gmail.com, or open an issue at the [repository on GitHub](https://github.com/lubeskih/enigma-simulator).
+I will do everything I can to improve the manual and clear up any confusions regarding the covered parts.

 <h3 style="background-color: #2b303b; color: white; padding: 3px 5px 3px 5px; display: inline-block">Introduction</h3>